Calhoun County License Hearing Guide

 Possible Outcomes

-• Suspension Overturned: The hearing officer finds that the DDS did not meet its burden of proof, and your license suspension is rescinded.
+• Suspension Overturned: If the hearing officer finds that the DDS has not met its burden of proof, the suspension will be overturned, and your driving privileges will be restored.

 Hardship/Restricted License in Georgia

-Even if your license is initially suspended, you may be eligible for a hardship or restricted license.
+Even if your license is suspended, you may be eligible for a limited driving permit in Georgia.

 Getting Your License Back